alfredbowles/handheld-cnc-router/README.md

 # Hardware & Materials #

+All part drawings, milling files, and lasercutting files are found in the 'Manufacturing' dirctory.
+BOM is found in the hardware folder

 ### Complete Assembly ###
 * 4x Milled - Particle board, laminated on both sides : Thickness = 10mm
 * 3x Lasercut - Plexiglass : Thickness = 6mm